-Bold liner and cut crease glitter shadow create a dramatic look that can also pass for smoky.
-Draw under the eyes with a creamy liner that deposits highly-pigmented color, and pack a fine glitter powder shadow in the crease to re-create this glittering masterpiece.
+Bold liner and glitter cut crease eyeshadow create a dramatic look that can also pass for smoky.
+Draw under the eyes with a creamy liner that deposits highly pigmented color, and pack a fine glitter powder shadow in the crease to recreate this glittering masterpiece.

 It's All Liner

-If you want to keep your products minimal, use an eyeliner to draw a cut crease shape in the lid's crease for something sophisticated, and top it off by pressing a glitter pigment on top, like Lemonhead LA's Spacepaste in Houdini ($22).
+If you want to keep your products minimal, use eyeliner to draw a cut crease shape for something sophisticated.
+Top it off by pressing a glitter pigment on top, like Lemonhead LA's Spacepaste in Houdini ($22).

 Emerald Cut Crease

 Emerald looks gorgeous against all skin tones and eye colors, and it looks even flashier in glitter formulations.
 Pro tip: add a dash of a rich, matte green to the outline of your cut crease for more pronounced definition.